-This article provides a fix for when updating product categories via Magento Admin, the changes are not displayed on Magento Admin and storefront.
+This article provides a fix for when updating product categories via the Commerce Admin, the changes are not displayed on the Admin and storefront.
 The problem is caused by the corrupted data in the

 catalog_category_entity table.
 To solve the issue, fix or remove the problematic category update records in the table.
-After that, you should be able to update product categories using Magento Admin.
+After that, you should be able to update product categories using the Admin.

-After making changes to a product category in Magento Admin and saving, the new updates are neither saved nor displayed in Magento Admin and storefront.
+After making changes to a product category in the Admin and saving, the new updates are neither saved nor displayed in the Admin and storefront.

 Steps to reproduce